Alleius Nigidius Maius: Priesthood

 Alleius Maius and his daughter were also prominent in religious circles in Pompeii.
 One of the surviving notices refers to him as 'Priest (or Flamen) of Caesar Augustus' which might refer either to the Emperor Claudius or Vespasian, the title suggesting a position of some eminence.
 His daughter Alleia was also a public priestess and may have had a statue dedicated to her in the Macellum, which was the town's market building.

-The House of Pansa
+House of Pansa

 Unfortunately much of the decoration of his large home (also known as The House of Pansa) was destroyed in the eruption.
 However its size, location and layout indicate that it was one of the finest homes in the town.
 It was located near to the Forum almost directly opposite the Forum Baths, and it occupied an entire city block.
 The exterior, ground floor sections of the house were rented out as shops and the first floor as residential units.
 Allieus Maius and his family occupied the extensive ground floor, which featured an impressive atrium, multiple bedrooms (cubicula), several dining or recreational rooms and a peristyle featuring sixteen Ionic columns.
 The rear of the property had a veranda which overlooked an extensive garden area.